PaigeM89/FsLibLog/README.md

 ### Get a logger

-There are currently three ways to get a logger.
+There are currently six ways to get a logger.

 - `getCurrentLogger` - __Deprecated__ because inferring the correct StackFrame is too difficult.
 Creates a logger.
 It's name is based on the current StackFrame.
 - `getLoggerByFunc` - Creates a logger based on `Reflection.MethodBase.GetCurrentMethod` call.
 This is only useful for calls within functions.